-Figure 4.2.3: Distribution of foreign citizens immigrating into Hungary between 2001 and 2011 by county, %
+Figure 4.2.3 Distribution of foreign citizens immigrating into Hungary between 2001 and 2012 by county, %

-The territorial distribution of immigrants also varies widely according to their country of origin.
-The proportion of Chinese and other Asian immigrants arriving in Central Hungary (particularly in the capital) far exceeds the average.
+Hungary (particularly in the capital) far exceeds the average.
 This region is also the main destination area for new arrivals from Romania and the Ukraine.
 At the same time, immigrants arriving from neighbouring countries also show a preference for regions and counties close to or bordering their country of origin (see Table A4.2.3).
 By contrast, those arriving from the EU15, and particularly from Germany, are far less likely than the average to choose the capital city and tend to settle instead in the South or West of Transdanubia and, latterly, in the South of the Great Plain.

-4.2.1.3.
-Asylum-seekers
+4.2.1.3 Asylum seekers